13 July . 2018

 Newland’s Nicolle Ramia named to board of directors of HomeAid Austin

-Nicolle Ramia, Austin marketing director for Newland Communities, the developer of Sweetwater, has joined the board of directors of HomeAid Austin.
+Nicolle Ramia, Austin marketing director for Newland, the developer of Sweetwater, has joined the board of directors of HomeAid Austin.

 Established in partnership with the Home Builders Association of Greater Austin, the Austin chapter is HomeAid’s 18th chapter nationwide.
 It will work with the local home building industry to develop, build and maintain housing for nonprofits serving the estimated 7,000 people who experience homelessness over the course of a year in Travis County.

 "We are very excited to be entering Austin, Texas to help address the homelessness problem there," said Peter Simons, CEO of HomeAid America.
 "We have been working with the HBA to get a chapter launched there for a couple of years, following a trial project we did in Round Rock for Texas Baptist Children's Home.”